 If you're planning to get a loan or just want to strengthen your financial standing, improve your credit with these six tips.

 - A significant portion of your credit score is determined by whether or not you pay your bills on time.
-To ensure on-time payments, set up automatic payments through BillPayer or through the biller’s online payment system.
+To ensure on-time payments, set up automatic bill payments in online banking or through the biller's online payment system.

 - Do not charge more than 25-30% of your available credit.
 If you have three credit cards and your combined credit limit for all three cards is $20,000, you shouldn’t charge more than $5,000-$6,000 even if you intend to pay the balance every month.
 Credit card companies can report your balance to credit bureaus at any point during the month, so it may look like you are using a lot of your available credit, which will lower your credit score.